mqhele19/stateful_widget_example/README.md

 # stateful_widget_example
-stateful widget example simple flutter concepts which are building blocks for any app;ication.
+A simple flutter application illustrating concepts which are building blocks for any flutter application.